networktocode/jdiff/README.md

 # netcompare

-The `netcompare` is a light-weight library to examine structured data. `netcompare` provides an interface to intelligently compare json data objects as well as test for the presence (or absence) of keys, and to examine and compare their values.
+`netcompare` is a lightweight Python library allowing you to examine structured data. `netcompare` provides an interface to intelligently compare JSON data objects and test for the presence (or absence) of keys.
+You can also examine and compare corresponding key values.

+| Przemek: Is "netcompare" what we want the library to be named?
+It seems to me that Netcompare or NetCompare would look better in a sentence.

-The library heavily relies on [jmespath](https://jmespath.org/) for traversing the json object and finding the value(s) to be evaluated.
+The library heavily relies on [JMESPath](https://jmespath.org/) for traversing the JSON object and finding the values to be evaluated.
 More on that [here](#customized-jmespath).

+| Przemek: Would be helpful to add a section on the use cases for the library.
+If our target audience is Network Automation Engineers we should have a few bullet points with example scenarios.
+If it's more generic then we should have scenarios drawn from different domains.

+## Getting started

+| Przemek: Reading through docs I can see there are a lot of moving parts.
+We should create getting started section where we go through a simple example from start to finish.

 ## Usage

 A `netcompare` Check accepts two objects as input: the reference object, and the comparison object.
-The reference object is used as the intended or accepted state and it's keys and values are compared against the comparison object.
+The reference object is used as the intended or accepted state and its keys and values are compared against the comparison object.

+| Przemek: At this point in the docs I'd like some diagram, or at least an overview of what I need to get started.
+We should provide a high level outline of how Netcompare works and what its components are.

+| Przemek: We use term "object", how does this look like?
+Do they need to come in a specific encoding or format?
+Is it a Python object or a JSON object, or something else?

+| Przemek: How do I pass the data to Netcompare?

 `netcompare` does not collect the data for you, it simply works on data passed into it.
 This allows for maximum flexibility in collecting the data.

-For instance, the reference state can be collected from the network directly using any method that returns structured data: ansible, napalm, nornir to name a few.
+For instance, the reference state can be collected from the network directly using any method that returns structured data: Ansible, NAPALM, Nornir to name a few.
 You could also choose to generate the reference state from an SoT, such as [Nautobot](https://github.com/nautobot/nautobot/), and have a true intended state.

 `netcompare` is perfectly suited to work with data gathered from network devices via show commands, Ansible playbooks, as well as in applications such as [Nautobot](https://github.com/nautobot/nautobot/), or [Netbox](https://github.com/netbox-community/netbox). `netcompare` is focused on being the 'plumbing' behind a full network automation validation solution.

+| Przemek: Sounds like Netcompare is a generic solution, but we envision it to be mostly used in network automation.

 ### Testing data structures

+| Przemek: Up until this point we talk about "comparing" and it's not clear what it means to "test" a data structure.
+Is there a distinction?

+| Przemek: Add a sentence about what tests are.
+Are they a feature of Netcompare?
+I feel that we're providing reference for tests without introducing them properly.

 Briefly, these tests, or `CheckTypes`, are provided to test the objects, to aide in determining the status of the data.

+| Przemek: What does it mean to determine status of the data?
+Where do `CheckTypes` come from?
+Also we are now talking about "checks".
+Would it make sense to standardize on one term?

+| Przemek: What are the things below?
+Types of checks, arguments to a function?

 - `exact_match`: the keys and values much match, exactly, between the two objects
 - `tolerance`: the keys must match and the values can differ according to the 'tolerance' value provided
-- `parameter_match`: a reference key and value is provided and it's presence (or absence) is checked in the provided object
+- `parameter_match`: a reference key and value is provided and its presence (or absence) is checked in the provided object
-- `regex`: a reference regex pattern is provided and it's presence (or absence) is checked for a match in the provided object
+- `regex`: a reference regex pattern is provided which is used to find a match in the provided object
 - `operator`: similar to parameter match, but the reference includes several different possible operators: 'in', 'bool', 'string', and numerical comparison with 'int' and 'float' to check against

 `CheckTypes` are explained in more detail in the [CheckTypes Explained section](#check-types-explained).